Code-Institute-Submissions/ukkpower-final-project/README.md

 1. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
     - Photoshop was used to create the logo, resizing images and editing photos for the website.
 1. [Django:](https://django.com/)
-    - Python Flask was used as the Framework
+    - Python Django was used as the Framework
 1. [AWS:](https://aws.amazon.com)
-    - Used for testing routes
+    - Used for storing static and media files
 1. [Heroku:](https://heroku.com/)
-    - MongoDB was used as the database and Pymongo was used as the Python interface
+    - Is used to run the live app with Postgres as the database
 1. [Bootstrap:](https://getbootstrap.com/)
     - Bootstrap was used and the html foundation